kkrishguptaa/bot-dc-htm/CONTRIBUTING.md

 - **Enhance your report with screenshots or animated GIFs** that visually demonstrate the problem as you follow the described steps.
 - **If the issue wasn't triggered by a specific action, describe what you were doing before the problem occurred and provide any relevant additional information.**

-Once it's done:

-- The project team will label the issue accordingly.
+Once it's done we will review and triage the issue accordingly.

 ### Suggesting Enhancements